appscode/blog/content/post/deploy-kafka-cluster-in-aws/index.md

 ```
 > Here we can see messages are coming to the consumer as you continue sending messages via producer.
 So, we have created a Kafka topic and used Kafka console producer and consumer for publishing and consuming messages successfully.
 More information about Run & Manage Kafka on Kubernetes can be found in [Kafka Kubernetes](https://kubedb.com/kubernetes/databases/run-and-manage-kafka-on-kubernetes/)

-If you want to learn more about Kafka Ops Requests - Day 2 Lifecycle Management Using KubeDB you can have a look into that video below:
+If you want to learn about Kafka Ops Requests - Day 2 Lifecycle Management Using KubeDB you can have a look into that video below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EYGZaKfbqVE?si=UxxA2uXY6X000Vdj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>